christaylorcodes/AzureKeyVaultHelper/Docs/Get-AzKeyVaultSecret.md

 ```

 ### -Auto
-Will retrieve the secret and form back info the object that was set.
+Will retrieve the secret and return the same type of object that was set.

 ```yaml
 Type: SwitchParameter